 It is characteristic of persistent objects that they distort or obscure the apparent history of their creation.
-Marx (1976) pointed this out for commercial products and called it the "fetishism of commodities."
-He argued that commodities on the market appeared to have an inherent economic value, whereas his historical, socioeconomic analysis showed that their value was based on social relations among the people who produced and exchanged them.
-Similarly, words seem to have some kind of ephemeral otherworldly meaning, whereas we can deconstruct their meaning and demonstrate how it was constituted in a history of contextualized uses and networks of relationships to other words, artifacts, and activities.
+Marx (1867/1976) pointed this out for commercial products and called it the "fetishism of commodities."
+He argued that commodities on the market appeared to have an inherent economic value, whereas his historical, socio-economic analysis showed that their value was based on social relations among the people who produced and exchanged them.
+Similarly, words seem to have some kind of ephemeral other-worldly meaning, whereas we can deconstruct their meaning and demonstrate how it was constituted in a history of contextualized uses and networks of relationships to other words, artifacts and activities.
 Artifacts, too, seem to come with objective affordances, but these were designed into them by their creators and must be learned and interpreted anew by their users.

 In our theory, collaborative learning-as the extending of group knowing-is constructed in social interactions, such as discourse.
-It is not a matter of accepting fixed facts but is the dynamic, ongoing, evolving result of complex interactions, which take place primarily within communities of people.
-The building of knowing is always situated; the situation grants meaning to the activities, language, and artifacts that define the extended, interrelated context.
-Such a cyclical, dialectical process in which people construct elements of the very context that conditions their activity and makes it possible is a process of social reproduction or structuration: the meaningful social situation reproduces itself interactively (Giddens, 1984b).
-The situation reflects previous social activities and is transformed by current interactions and by projections of the future.
-Frequently and unnoticed, interactive knowing crystallizes into seemingly immutable knowledge or facts, just as situated action coalesces into habitual practices, conventional rules, and dominant institutions.
+It is not a matter of accepting fixed facts, but is the dynamic, on-going, evolving result of complex interactions, which primarily take place within communities of people.
+The building of knowing is always situated; the situation grants meaning to the activities, language and artifacts that define the extended, inter-related context.
+Such a cyclical, dialectical process in which people construct elements of the very context that conditions their activity and makes it possible is a process of "social re-production" or "structuration"-the meaningful social situation reproduces itself interactively (Giddens, 1984b).
+The situation reflects previous social activities, and is transformed by current interactions and by projections of the future.
+Frequently and unnoticed, interactive knowing crystallizes into seemingly immutable knowledge or facts, just as situated action coalesces into habitual practices, conventional rules and dominant institutions.

 Even space and time, as the dimensions within which activities take place, are interactively socially constructed.
-The utterances in the transcript have been characteringed as indexical, elliptical, and projective, meaning that they referenced unstated elements of the past, present, and future discourse or its situation.
+In section 4.1, above, we characterized the utterances in the transcript as indexical, elliptical and projective, meaning that they referenced unstated elements of the past, present and future discourse or its situation.
 In making such references, the discourse weaves an implicit pattern of temporal relations.
 The interactions of a group narrate the topic of discussion by indexing artifacts in the present situation, elliptically assuming references to past interaction and projecting possible futures.
 Participants in the discourse interpret and understand this woven temporal pattern as an unnoticed part of their involvement in the discourse.
-In this way, the situational network of meaning is structured temporally as what Edmund Husserl (1989), Martin Heidegger (1996), and Alfred Schutz (1967) call "lived temporality."
-Out of the social interaction among people, the following elements get produced, reproduced, and habituated: the group itself as an interactive unit, the individuals as roles and mental subjects, the situation as network of artifacts and space/time as dimensions of reality.
+In this way, the situational network of meaning is structured temporally as what Husserl (1936/1989), Heidegger (1927/1996) and Schutz (1967) call "lived temporality."
+Out of the social interaction among people, the following elements get produced, re-produced and habituated: the group itself as an interactive unit, the individuals as roles and mental subjects, the situation as network of artifacts and space/time as dimensions of reality.

+6.5.
 The Larger Social Context as Constituted by Designed Artifacts and Sedimented Language

-This chapter focuses on the microprocesses by which the social context is constituted; for instance, how words and artifacts get, preserve, and convey their meaning.
+This chapter focuses on the micro-processes by which the social context is constituted; for instance, how words and artifacts get, preserve and convey their meaning.
 From these elemental processes that take place primarily in collaborative group interactions, one could then show how larger-scale social institutions and human cognitive phenomena are built up.